3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 5. **Switching user may cause a blank screen** Clicking on the Switch User button can cause the screen to go blank.
 This is being investigated.
-6. **Coresight is not supported.**
-7. **Iceweasel browser exits after file download complete.**
+6. **Iceweasel browser exits after file download complete.**
 When downloading a file using Iceweasel, the download works but the browser exits.
-8. **Debian ALIP image: Viewing JPG images with 'Image Viewer' show incorrect colors.**
+7. **Debian ALIP image: Viewing JPG images with 'Image Viewer' show incorrect colors.**
 This is being investigated.
-9. **Fastboot flashing on Windows is not supported.
+8. **Fastboot flashing on Windows is not supported.
 Only Linux PC is supported.**
-10. **AOSP: Plugging the SD card in/out may reset the board.**
+9. **AOSP build can only work at 720p mode.
+When using 1080p mode, the color scheme is not stable.**
-11. **Executing 'reboot -p' on AOSP to shutdown the board does not turn off the HDMI monitor**
+10. **Shutdown not working - executing 'reboot -p' from serial console will shutdown the board very quickly, but cannot turn off HDMI monitor, and the signal is still there.**
-12. **When running CTS tests, the HDMI display turns off while the tesst are still running.**
+11. **When running CTS tests, the HDMI display turns off while the tesst are still running.**
+12. **UEFI may hang occasionally when the uSD card is present.**
+13. **Bluetooth transfer on large files is not stable.**

 **Reporting New Issues**
 To report new issues with the HiKey please use the [96Boards Bug Tracker](https://bugs.96boards.org).